agencyenterprise/aeboilerplate/README.md

 > From Latin creō (“I create, make, produce”) +‎ -i. e.g.: I krei my full-stack application in seconds.

-Starting something new brings a good and well-known feeling.
-Helping you to focus on the business problem at hand is why we made Krei.
+Krei is an opinionated boilerplate that creates a full-stack React/Node Typescript project.
+It includes independent client and API structures in the same repository, ready to run and deploy with a neat and tidy base.

-We grouped good practices, methodologies and an up-to-date tech stack in the same way used by us at AE.
+There’s a lot of setup whenever you start a project.
+And it often gets repeated project to project.

-We are providing a one-step boilerplate to avoid a large amount of setup needed by you when first starting a full-stack application.
-There are no hard concepts, it's as simple as it could be to facilitate your work.
-We don't want to have you removing code, but adding your own in a simple way.
+We start a lot of projects at ®[AE Studio](https://ae.studio/), for startups and for big companies like Samsung and Berkshire Hathaway.
+So we decided to take the best stuff out there and put it together in one place to make our future projects kickoff faster.

-Serving a web app has become more and more seamless, with React, Node and Heroku, and we’re taking it to the next level!
+We’ve also scaled it down to make it easy to use for personal projects, and with a couple lines of code.

-*Why use Krei?*
+Krei is easy to use.

-Krei is an opinionated boilerplate that creates a full-stack React/Node Typescript project,  with independent client and API structures in the same repository, ready to run and deploy with a neat and tidy base.
+*Krei includes*

-* The basic of a React client and Node API with ~~almost~~ zero configuration and no complicated structure.
+* The basics of a React client and Node API with zero configuration and no complicated structure.
 * [Github templates](https://blog.github.com/2016-02-17-issue-and-pull-request-templates/).
 * [Circle CI configuration](https://circleci.com/docs/2.0/configuration-reference/#section=configuration).
 * Authentication using [PassportJS](http://www.passportjs.org/) and a social network [OAuth2](https://oauth.net/2/) strategy.